runner.py switches

 • --verbose-provider-boot flag to boot metric providers gradually

-• This will enable the user to see the impact of each metric provider more clearly
+• This will enable the user to see the impact of each metric provider more clearly in the metric timelines

 • RAPL metric providers will be prioritized to start first, if enabled